Donald Howard, 3rd Baron Strathcona and Mount Royal

 Donald Sterling Palmer Howard, 3rd Baron Strathcona and Mount Royal (14 June 1891 – 22 February 1959) was a Conservative Party politician in the United Kingdom.

-Life and career
+Early life

-He was the son of Robert Jared Bliss Howard and Margaret Howard, 2nd Baroness Strathcona and Mount Royal.
+He was the son of Robert Jared Bliss Howard, OBE FRCS, and Margaret Howard, 2nd Baroness Strathcona and Mount Royal, who inherited her title from her father, the first Baron, the title having been created with a special remainder to allow female succession.
+His paternal grandfather, Robert Palmer Howard, was Dean of Medicine at McGill University.

 He studied at Eton and Trinity College, Cambridge.

+Career

 He was elected at the 1922 general election as Member of Parliament (MP) for Cumberland North and held the seat until 1926, when he succeeded to the peerage on the death of his mother.
 She had inherited the title from her father, the first Baron, the title having been created with a special remainder to allow female succession.

 He served in the 1930s National Government as Captain of the Yeomen of the Guard from 1931 to 1934, and as Under-Secretary of State for War from 1934 to 1939.